-Unfortunately, at the same time, the hunger for PII has been growing.
-Many times criminal organizations are successfully gaining access to data.
+Unfortunately, at the same time, the craving for PII data is growing.
+Facebook announced forced data-collection requirements for continued used of its WhatsApp messenger platform.
+And criminal organizations continue to successfully gain access to private and government data.
 According to some studies there is a new victim of identity theft every 2 seconds in the US, and Experian published a statistic that 31% of data breach victims have their identity stolen.
 Most of the exposed identity records, 47%, are by organizations from the United States and China.

 We at XcooBee work diligently to introduce tools for both businesses and individuals to better manage the processing, sharing, storing PII data and consent.
 Organizations can build full fledged GDPR, CCPA, or NYPA processes on our platform.
 Many of our tools, like the XcooBee Cookie Kit, are available as Free and Open Source software.
 However, we also believe there are a few things that each individual should consider doing to limit the data that is available out there.